cs5331-group12/rest-api-development/README.md

 #### Feedback: Is there any other feedback you would like to give?

-Answer: Please replace this sentence with your answer.
+Answer: None

 ### Declaration

 #### Please declare your individual contributions to the assignment:

-1. Member 1 Name
+1. Chua Si Hao
     - Integrated feature x into component y
     - Implemented z
-2. Member 2 Name
+2. Low Wei Kit
+    - Designed the database schema
+3. Hoo De Lin
     - Wrote the front-end code
-3. Member 3 Name
-    - Designed the database schema
 4. Member 4 Name
-    - Implemented x
+    - Integrated the API calls, handle request and response at the Front-end.